microsoft/Reactors/Blockchain_1/Part_2_Solidity_Introduction/Create_SimpleStorage_contract/README.md

 ### Steps
 - Install [Truffle](https://www.trufflesuite.com/truffle) if you have not

-- Initialize the 1_Create_SimpleStorage_contract directory as a truffle project using `truffle init`
+- Initialize the Create_SimpleStorage_contract directory as a truffle project using `truffle init`

 - Inspect the directory structure.
 Look for location of
   - Contracts